 Medicare Supplement Insurance

 When you become eligible for Medicare, your mailbox is stuffed with paper — from your Medicare card to Medicare Supplement insurance brochures.
 It can feel overwhelming to weed through it all and decide which plan is right for you.
 That’s why we’ve broken down what Medicare Supplement insurance is, how it works, and how to evaluate different plans.
 If you still feel bewildered by all your options at the end, please contact us to learn how a Medicare Supplement insurance plan can fit your individual needs.

 What Medicare Supplement insurance is

 Medicare Supplement insurance may help you pay for expenses that Medicare does not cover.
-Also called Medigap — because it fills in the gaps of Medicare coverage — this type of insurance helps you cover potentially expensive out-of-pocket costs, like coinsurance, copayments, and deductibles.
+Also called Medigap — because it helps fill in the gaps of Medicare coverage — this type of insurance helps you cover potentially expensive out-of-pocket costs, like coinsurance, copayments, and deductibles.

 Medicare Supplement insurance is not a government program.
 It's private insurance.
-It’s also not the same as a Medicare Advantage Plan, which provides avenues to get Medicare benefits.
+It’s also not the same as a Medicare Advantage plan, sometimes called “Part C.” When you compare Medicare Advantage vs. Medicare Supplement, remember Medicare Advantage is an alternative medical plan to original Medicare provided by private insurance companies that must follow rules set by the government.
 You cannot use a Medicare Supplement policy and Medicare Advantage plan at the same time.

 How Medicare Supplement insurance works

 Keep in mind, Medicare Supplement policies don’t cover everything.
 Dental, vision, hearing, long-term, and private-duty nursing care are usually not included.
 Since 2006, Medicare Supplement policies aren’t allowed to include prescription drug coverage.
 You’ll have to join a Medicare Prescription Drug Plan (Part D) to cover medications.

 What to look for in a Medicare Supplement insurance plan

 The biggest difference between plans is the cost.
 All Medicare Supplement plans offered by private insurance companies are required to follow federal and state laws that are designed to protect you, the consumer.
 That's why Medicare Supplement plans offer similar benefits, such as:

 Why our plans stand out